“Ms. Houston snaps along in a sassy canter, her prose sharp and clean and full of sentences worth underlining.” —NY Times Book Review

 In Pam Houston’s critically acclaimed collection of strong, shrewd, and very funny stories, we meet smart women who are looking for the love of a good man, and men who are wild and hard to pin down.
 “I’ve always had this thing for cowboys, maybe because I was born in New Jersey.
-But a real cowboy is hard to find these days, even in the West,” says the narrator in the title story of Pam Houston’s critically acclaimed collection.
+But a real cowboy is hard to find these days, even in the West,” says the narrator in the title story.
 Houston’s heroines are part daredevil, part philosopher, all acute observers of the nuances of modern romance.
-They go where their cowboys go; they meet cowboys who don’t look the part-and they have staunch friends who give them advice when the going gets rough.
-Cowboys Are My Weakness is a refreshing and realistic look at men and women-together and apart.
+They go where their cowboys go; they meet cowboys who don’t look the part—and they have staunch friends who give them advice when the going gets rough.
+Cowboys Are My Weakness is a refreshing and realistic look at men and women—together and apart.

 CONTENTS MAY HAVE SHIFTED (novel excerpt)

 They said we wouldn’t see any orcas.
 They said the humpbacks were in and when the humpbacks were in you didn’t see the orcas, because the orcas are predators and the humpbacks are prey.

 It’s been a long day.
 We’ve been all the way up Tracy Arm to the glaciers and everyone but the captain and I are sleeping when word comes over the radio: Orcas in Shearwater Cove.